girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 ## Circuit

 There are two ways you can measure voltage drop across PT.
-The circuit shown in Figure (A) is a common-emitter amplifier, with IR shown on left and PT on the right.
+The circuit shown in Figure (A) is a common-emitter amplifier, with IR LED shown on left and PT on the right.
 Light input at the base causes the output (**Vout**) to decrease from high to low.
 If you were to connect **Vout** to the input pin of MCU it would read LOW to HIGH when switch is depressed.
 The circuit shown in Figure (B) is a